 - Great for: Character variety, the best theme park location

 If you want to be in a classic Disneyland location for your character meal experience, it doesn’t get more classic than Plaza Inn.
 Plaza Inn is located at the end of Main Street USA overlooking Sleeping Beauty Castle.
-Minnie Mouse hosts the breakfast and a wide variety of characters make an appearance here, making it another perfect fit for families who have kids of different ages and interests.
-Winnie the Pooh, Fairy Godmother, Captain Hook, Rafiki, Max, and more have been known to pop in.
+Minnie Mouse hosts the breakfast.
+A wide variety of characters make an appearance here, making it another perfect fit for families who have kids of different ages and interests.
+Winnie the Pooh, Fairy Godmother, Captain Hook, Rafiki, and Max are all regularly who pop in.

 Because early morning hours at Disneyland are often the best time for short ride lines, I don’t recommend booking a breakfast here as soon as the park opens.
 Instead, plan on a mid-morning brunch (10:00 am or so) after you’d had time to ride some of the attractions first.
 The food is hearty enough that a late breakfast will last you well into the afternoon.